ripple/ripple-client-desktop/README.md

 - Run `gulp packages` in your command line for the production ready client
 - Your desktop client is in the `packages/RippleClient` directory

+### Note
+- There are breaking changes in the c++ API when using node version 4.
+You should use node version 0.12.
+- The current package.json is intended to pull directly from the develop branch of ripple-lib.
+You may need to clone the ripple-lib respository into node_modules/ripple-lib and then run npm install in the cloned ripple-lib repository.